Getting started with employee shift scheduling

 }

-The output includes an ID that has been assigned to the dataset.
+The output includes an id and name that have been assigned to identify the run associated with the dataset.

-You’ll use this ID to retrieve the solution for your dataset.
+You’ll use this id to retrieve the results.

 solverStatus confirms the dataset has been scheduled for solving.